Do we need reservations?

 Do you take photo’s?
 Can I bring my camera?

-A professional photographer will take pictures during the rapid section of your raft trip.
+On most of our river trips, a professional photographer will take pictures during the rapid section of your raft trip.
 These photos will be for sale when you return, and are posted on our website for online purchasing.
-These are professional, quality pictures, and a great option if you don’t want to fool around with your own waterproof camera.
-At your own risk, you are allowed to bring your own waterproof camera or GoPro–ask your guide for a helmet with a GoPro mount.
+These are professional, quality pictures, and a great option if you don’t want to fool around with your own camera and trying to keep it dry.
+At your own risk, you are allowed to bring your own phone or camera, but keep in mind we do not provide a way to keep it dry.
+If bringing a GoPro, ask your guide for a helmet with a GoPro mount!

 Should I tip my guide?

 As with all of our adventures, your guide works hard to ensure that you have a fun, safe adventure, and they appreciate being tipped.
-If you feel your guide has done a good job at keeping you entertained and sharing the wonderful environment with you, feel free to tip them. $5 to $10 per person, per guide, is widely accepted as the industry norm.
+If you feel your guide has done a good job at keeping you entertained and sharing the wonderful environment with you, feel free to tip them.
 Tipping is always appreciated, but never expected.